dschalk/monads-for-functional-javascript/README.md

   <a name="back"></a>

-  # JS-monads-stable
+  #JS-monads-stable
-  Not category theory monads.
-Monads like Haskell monads, using patterns found in category theory.
-See [Hask is not a category](http://math.andrej.com/2016/08/06/hask-is-not-a-category/) by Andrej Bauer and the discussion below.
+ These monads are like the Haskell monads in that they resemble the monads of category theory while not actually being mathematical monads.
+See [Hask is not a category](http://math.andrej.com/2016/08/06/hask-is-not-a-category/) by Andrej Bauer.
+Their monadic traits make them robust and reliable for isolating and chaining procedures.

+ and the discussion below.

   This is the repository for a [Motorcycle.js](https://github.com/motorcyclejs) application running online at [JS-monads-stable](http://schalk.net:3055).
 Motorcycle.js is essentially [Cycle.js](https://github.com/cyclejs/core) using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and virtual-dom.